colinhemphill/mongoose-lockdown/README.md

       lockdown: 3
     }

-Using ``lockdown: true`` defaults to 1 save maximum.
+Using ``lockdown: true`` defaults to a 1 save maximum.
 When a document is first created and a field is declared, this counts as the first save on that field.
 In other words, the default ``lockdown: 1`` will prevent any further changes to a field after that field is added to a document.

 ## Resets